Our Dean

 About Our Dean

-Dr. Tiffany A. Sippial is a distinguished scholar with an extensive background in Cuban history, Latin American studies, and university administration.
-She serves as the Dean of the Honors College at the University of Alabama, where she also teaches in the Department of History.
+Dr. Tiffany A. Sippial is a distinguished scholar, academic leader and university administrator with nationally recognized expertise in Cuban history, Latin American studies and transformative undergraduate education.
+She serves as Associate Provost for Undergraduate Education, Dean of the Honors College and Professor of History at The University of Alabama.

-A recognized historian, Dr. Sippial is the author of two award-winning books: Prostitution, Modernity, and the Making of the Cuban Republic, 1840–1920 (University of North Carolina Press, 2013), which received the Alfred B. Thomas Award, and Celia Sánchez Manduley: The Life and Legacy of a Cuban Revolutionary (University of North Carolina Press, 2020).
-Her research explores the intersections of gender, race, and identity in Cuban and Latin American history.
+Dr. Sippial, a recognized historian, is the award-winning author of Prostitution, Modernity, and the Making of the Cuban Republic, 1840–1920 (University of North Carolina Press, 2013), which received the Alfred B. Thomas Book Award and was supported by the Albert J. Beveridge Grant for Research in the History of the Western Hemisphere, and Celia Sánchez Manduley: The Life and Legacy of a Cuban Revolutionary (University of North Carolina Press, 2020).
+Her scholarship explores the intersections of gender, race, power and identity in Cuban and Latin American history.
+She has contributed to public scholarship through national media, podcasts and historical consulting, including work with PBS’s Finding Your Roots with Henry Louis Gates, Jr.